joeyagreco/leeger/README.md

 > Scoring Share is a good way to compare how a team performed in a league one year vs another year.\
 > While 100 Points Scored Per Game one year may not be equivalent to 100 Points Scored Per Game another year,\
 > scoring 10% of the league's points *will* be equivalent to scoring 10% of the league's points another year.
 >
-> ## Scoring Share Against
-> ___
-> ### Purpose
-> Scoring Share Against is used to show what percentage of league scoring a team had scored against them.
-> ### Formula
-> Scoring Share Against = ((ΣA) / (ΣB)) * 100\
-> WHERE:\
-> A = All scores against a team within a sample\
-> B = All scores by all teams within a sample
-> ### Formula Explained
-> Scoring Share Against is a good way to compare how a team was performed against in a league one year vs another year.
-> While having 100 Points Scored Per Game against a team one year may not be equivalent to having 100 Points Scored Per
-> Game against a team another year,
-> having 10% of the league's points scored against a team *will* be equivalent to having 10% of the league's points
-> scored against a team another year.
->
 > ## Scoring Standard Deviation
 > ___